gytis-ivaskevicius/linux-gpu-debug-helper/arch/browsers/firefox_tweaks.md

 ### WebRender

 WebRender is a high-performance, GPU-accelerated 2D rendering engine written in Rust.
-It is the compositor that powers Firefox and the [Servo](Wikipedia:Servo_(software) "Servo"){.wikilink} browser engine project.
+It is the compositor that powers Firefox and the [Servo](Wikipedia:Servo_(software) "wikilink") browser engine project.
 As of Firefox 93, it is enabled by default for all users and uses hardware rendering by default if the hardware it is running on [supports at least OpenGL 3.0 or OpenGL ES 3.0 (as of 2021-04)](https://searchfox.org/mozilla-central/rev/2b3f6e5bf3ed0f13a08d0efbafeca57df6616ffa/gfx/webrender_bindings/WebRenderAPI.cpp#141) and [meets minimum driver requirements](https://searchfox.org/mozilla-central/source/widget/gtk/GfxInfo.cpp#680).
 If your system does not meet these requirements it will fallback to software rendering using [Software